hangrybear666/07-devops-bootcamp__docker/README.md

 	Ensure docker is installed on your remote VPS intended to run the node-app with mongo-db.
 See https://docs.docker.com/engine/install/

+7. Dont forget to open ports in your remote firewall.

+	The port 3000 for express server, 8081 for mongo-express and 27017 for mongodb and 22 for ssh.
 ## Usage (Demo Projects)

 1. To run a node-js app, mongodb and mongo-express together in local development with manually configured docker containers